 The PGT Office reviews applications for charitable status to ensure they are in fact “charitable” and investigates allegations of the mis-use of charitable money.
 They can also assist with gifts by deceased persons to charities that no longer exist or were misidentified.

-Here is a video of Ken Goodman (before he was named the PGT) on the role of the PGT Office in Charities:
+Here is a video of PGT counsel Ken Goodman on the role of the PGT Office in Charities: